Western HVDC Link: Construction

 The project cost £1.2 billion to build.
 It was originally intended to enter service in 2015, and was given a deadline of 31 March 2017 by Ofgem, the industry regulator.
 In 2016, engineers working on the project discovered the almost intact wreck of the World War I German submarine UB-85.
 Completion was delayed a year due to cable manufacturing problems.

 The link entered service on 7 December 2017 at a reduced capacity of 900 MW pending further work at Hunterston.
 Full use became available on 16 October 2018, but it did not give a full service until summer 2019, and was not formally handed over to the operator until 22 November 2019.

-In November 2021, National Grid and Scottish Power agreed to pay a penalty of £158 million, after an Ofgem investigation determined these delays had increased consumer bills by limiting the amount of renewable power that could be sent from Scotland to the south of the UK.
+In November 2021, National Grid and ScottishPower agreed to pay a penalty of £158 million, after an Ofgem investigation determined these delays had increased consumer bills by limiting the amount of renewable power that could be sent from Scotland to the south of the UK.
 The investigation determined the delays were primarily caused by land acquisition problems, manufacturing problems, installation of cables and commissioning tests. £15 million of the penalty was paid into the regulator's redress scheme, which distributes money to charities and other organisations which help energy consumers; the rest was indirectly returned to consumers through changes to Ofgem's calculation of transmission costs in the national network.